-No essay must exceed 2,000 words, including references, but not including the bibliography; overlength work will be penalized according to the published tariff.
+No essay must exceed 2,000 words, excluding references and the bibliography; over-length work will be penalized according to the published tariff.
 References must be in the form published in the Handbook for the Final Honour School of History.